futurice/field-ops-guide/README.md

-# field-ops-guide

-_The Field Ops Guide_ is a booklet that makes it possible to survive a software development project.
+**The Field Ops Guide** is a booklet that makes it possible to survive a software development project.
 It's a distillation of years of wisdom gathered working in client projects.

 <img src="https://github.com/futurice/field-ops-guide/raw/master/field-ops-guide-at-hand.jpg" alt="The Futurice Field Ops Guide" title="The Futurice Field Ops Guide!" width="300">